wentasah/carla_camera_publisher/README.md

 `ros2 daemon stop` and ensure that the ROS traffic is not blocked by a firewall.

+### Using with nix

+If you use nix, instead of installing ROS and building the node with `colcon`, you can build and run the node with the following command:

+    nix run github:wentasah/carla_camera_publisher -- localhost 2000

 ### ROS parameters

 ROS parameters and their default values are listed below: